sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

   When empty or unset, no restrictions will be applied.

-  If combined with `"allowSignup": false`, an admim should first create the user account so that the user can sign in with GitLab.
+  If combined with `"allowSignup": false`, an admin should first create the user account so that the user can sign in with GitLab.

   If combined with `"allowSignup": true` or with `allowSignup` unset, only members of  the allowed groups or subgroups can create their accounts in Sourcegraph via GitLab authentitcation.